mui/material-ui/docs/pages/blog/mui-x-v7.md

 ### Improved columns panel design

-As part of an overarching project to improve usability when managing columns in the Data Grid, we’ve redesigned the column management panel with a sleeker checkbox-based design, replacing the previous toggle switch style.
+As part of an overarching project aimed at enhancing usability in managing columns within the Data Grid, we've redesigned the column visibility panel, introducing a more streamlined, checkbox-based interface to replace the previous toggle switch design.

-Additionally, we've extracted the internal component to facilitate the introduction of the upcoming pivoting UI and other column management functionalities.
+Our goal is to further develop this panel by incorporating additional column management functions, such as column reordering and pinning.
+Additionally, We've extracted the internal component to facilitate the introduction of the upcoming pivoting UI.

 <img width="310" alt="new column management panel design" src="/static/blog/mui-x-v7/column-management-panel.png">